seansteel3/COVID19TestProbability/README.md

 ## COVID19TestProbability Function
-The program uses of Sequential Bayesian Updating to calculate the probability a user is COVID19 positive or negative for PCR based upon a set of conditions the user inputs into the function.
+The project is a first attempt at a Sequential Bayesian Updating program to calculate the probability a user is COVID19 positive or negative for PCR based upon a set of conditions the user inputs into the function.

 <!-- TABLE OF CONTENTS -->